ChavezMarchant/ChavezMarchant/README.md

 ### Hi there 👋

-Studying for a Bachelors Degree of Computer Systems Engineering at University of Newcastle, Australia
+Studying for a Bachelors Degree of Computer Systems Engineering at the University of Newcastle, Australia

 <!--